x4v13r64/infosec.rodeo/_posts/2022-11-04-aws-iam-blog-post.md

 And just like that, AWS Organizations as we know it was [born](https://aws.amazon.com/blogs/aws/aws-organizations-policy-based-management-for-multiple-aws-accounts/).

 How does organizations implement sub-account access via roles?
 Well, you create [permission sets](https://docs.aws.amazon.com/singlesignon/latest/userguide/permissionsetsconcept.html) in SSO, which are essentially IAM policies.
 When you "attach" a permission set to an SSO user or group **in a given sub-account**, Organizations will automagically create a role in that account with the permissions defined in the set.
 Once the user (or member of the group) authenticates to SSO, they're presented with the accounts they can access by assuming (via SSO, not directly) the role created by Organizations.
-This does allow accessing accounts with different levels of permissions, which is nice.

 A consequence of this change was to further remove any coherent meaning for the term "role", as it didn't strictly refer to:
 * *programmatic identities*, since any principal (users, groups & roles) can potentially assume any role and Organizations relies on role assumption for sub-account access